DEFRA/ai-defra-search-data/README.md

 **Libraries:** Ensure the python virtual environment is configured and libraries are installed using `uv sync`, [as above](#python)

-**Pre-Commit Hooks:** Ensure you install the pre-commit hooks, as above

 ### Development

 This app can be run locally by either using the Docker Compose project or via the provided script `scripts/start_dev_server.sh`.